 Please note, the example presents eventually features available as of version 8.10

 Control the selection of dynamic variants

 At the runtime the selection of dynamic variants is controlled by the global built-in variable styles.
 With this variable you can activate and deactivate the styles individually.
 In the same manner the implementation can evaluate the value actually stored in the variable.
 For example, you can implement your GUI application to toggle between bright and dark look:

 The alternation of this variable has an effect on the next access to a multi-variant class, autoobject, constant, bitmap or font resource.
 Expressions, which have been already evaluated in the past are not updated retrospectively.
-For example, the following code creates two instances of a multi-variant AlertPanel component and displays them on the screen.
+For example, the following code creates two instances of a multi-variant AlertPanel component and displays them on the screen (within the root object).
 The first instance appears with dark look while the second with bright.
 Both co-exist simultaneously:

 After the creation, every instance retains its original derivation hierarchy until it is disposed again.
 Es is important to understand, that the both objects are instantiated from different class variants, which means that they may contain different members and implementation.
 Embedded Wizard ensures, that such objects coexist simultaneously.